Skip to main content

 Render hooks

-Shopper allows you to render Blade content at specific points in the admin panel layout.
-This is useful for integrating third-party packages that require Blade components in the layout, such as Flux UI, Wire Elements Modal, or Laravel Notify.
+Shopper allows you to render Blade content at specific points in the admin panel.
+This is useful for integrating third-party packages that require Blade components in the layout, such as Flux UI, Wire Elements Modal, or Laravel Notify, and for addons that need to inject content into specific pages.

 If you are familiar with Filament’s render hooks, you already know how this works.
 Shopper’s render hooks follow the same concept.